Callout on Massive Artists disparity at Congrès Mondial Acadien 2024

 Theriault callout on Walled Garden of Société de la Presse Acadienne and Le Courrier de la Nouvelle-Écosse and lack of cultural representation

-Visual Artists Left Behind while Diddling Banjos soar
+Visual Artists Left Behind while Diddling Banjos Soar

 In contrast, visual artists participating in the event face a different reality.
 With just $10,000 total budgeted for their section, these artists have been given short shrift compared to their musical counterparts.
-Not only is the funding paltry, but visual artists are being charged a $100 fee to rent a modest 10x10 foot booth to display and sell their arts and crafts works.
+Not only is the funding paltry, but visual artists are being charged a $100 fee to rent a modest 10x10-foot booth to display and sell their arts and crafts works.
 For many artists who depend on events like this, the costs of creating pieces, transporting them, and paying booth fees are an immense burden with little financial support from the organizers.

-KDP published book tells all about the coming collapse of Francopress
+KDP's published book tells all about the coming collapse of Francopress

 Questions of racist Leadership and self-serving Priorities

 The person at the center of these controversial decisions is Marcel Aymar, the project lead manager for CMA 2024.
 Aymar's answers to no one and all his leadership and priorities are being called into question by many.
-Critics accuse him of insular, self-serving management practices prioritizing high-profile attractions while neglecting equitable treatment for all participants.
-As a has-been musician who has not written a song since 1980, there are accusations that Aymar's background has meant a biased focus on providing lavish support for musical acts over other artistic mediums the Municipality of Clare has to offer.
+Critics accuse him of insular, self-serving management practices that prioritize high-profile attractions while neglecting equitable treatment for all participants.
+As a has-been musician who has not written a song since 1980, there are accusations that Aymar's background has meant a biased focus on providing lavish support for musical acts over other artistic mediums that the Municipality of Clare has to offer.

-This perceived lack of accountability and transparency from Aymar and the executive committee Vaughn Madden, Alister Surette, and Nathalie Robichaud is generating growing pushback.
+This perceived lack of accountability and transparency from Aymar and the executive committee, Vaughn Madden, Alister Surette, and Nathalie Robichaud, is generating growing pushback.
 Discussions are heating up on social media and community meetings, with mounting frustrations over decisions disregarding important segments of the Acadian arts community in Claregyle.
 Queer Aspergers contemporary artist Claude Edwin Theriault is taking his social media and press release writing skillsets he offered the committee in 2019, and he is using them to show the entire world just how Insular, self-serving and Queerphobic these ruling Oligarchal bastards are in their self possessed politically connected little bubble world.

 A Call for Change in Viens voir l'Acadieviens voir le pays B.S.